opencontainers/wg-image-compatibility/docs/proposals/PROPOSAL_H.md

 It is NOT TO store variation of user configuration of applications in the compatibility artifact.

-The first part describes the compatibility artifact, including manifest, comaptibility spec and examples.
+The first part describes the compatibility artifact, including manifest, compatibility spec and examples.

-The second part talks about compatibilities embeded inside platform object.
+The second part talks about compatibilities embedded inside platform object.

-The third part dicusses the flexibility of the proposal.
+The third part discusses the flexibility of the proposal.

 The fourth part compares the pros. and cons. of these two options.